 Our Division aims to provide high quality, evidence-based services that promote children's development and strengthen caregiving relationships through:

-Research activities are the foundation for our clinical education program and inform clinical services to families.
 Faculty in Child Development focus their research efforts on evidence-based interventions to evaluate, diagnose, and treat developmental disabilities and disruptive behavior disorders.
 Our projects range from Parent Child Interaction Therapy for children with autism spectrum disorder to group-delivered behavioral parenting interventions like HOT DOCS, to specialized early interventions for infants in the NICU and infants and toddlers in child welfare.
 The HOT DOCS program was developed by Child Development faculty and is a group-delivered behavioral parent training program designed for young children with developmental disabilities.
 Through HOT DOCS and our other clinical and research programs, we train doctoral psychology students, medical students and pediatric and psychiatry residents in evidence-based clinical interventions.
 This forum allows for interdisciplinary training and research collaboration.